Wabinab/Wabinab.github.io/_posts/2022-05-04-Roketo v2 API experimentation.md

 Then, we could view all with `get_account_outgoing_streams`.
 For receiver, that's `get_account_incoming_streams`.
 However, if we want to view the last created ones, we should check `get_account` and there's a field for "last created stream".

-If the receiver hasn't registered, `pause_stream` raises an exception.
+If the receiver hasn't registered the tokens, `pause_stream` raises an exception.
+To ensure registration, before streaming, the receiver needs to check by retrieving at [https://helper.testnet.near.org/account/wabinab2.testnet/likelyTokens](https://helper.testnet.near.org/account/wabinab2.testnet/likelyTokens) whether there's the token contract exists or not.
+If not, we redirect them to deposit a minute amount hence registering the token before owner can stream, before receiver can receive.
+Requires 2 way communication.

 **If the stream was stopped by owner halfway**, then the `withdraw` doesn't work.